leockl/tool-ahead-of-time-ts/README.md

 This notebook tutorial showcases a step-by-step guide on how to implement DeepSeek-R1 connected to tools in MCP servers, using LangChain's MCP Adapters library (here: https://github.com/langchain-ai/langchain-mcp-adapters).

-I am using MCP servers from an MPC server registry/depository called MCP Server Cloud (here: https://mcpserver.cloud/).
+I am using MCP servers from an MPC server registry/depository called MCP Server Cloud (here: https://mcpserver.cloud/, or their GitHub repo here: https://github.com/modelcontextprotocol).

 I will be connecting DeepSeek-R1 to 2 MCP servers, with 1 tool in each MCP server.
 Namely, I will be using the Brave Search MCP Server (here: https://mcpserver.cloud/server/server-brave-search) and the AccuWeather MCP Server (here: https://mcpserver.cloud/server/mcp-weather-server).